-The Invoke-OCDRMirrorResync condlet resynchronizes SnapMirror relationships based on the information in the disaster recovery plan or the source and destination specified in the condlet.
-This condlet reestablishes the SnapMirror configuration from the primary site to the secondary site.
+The Invoke-OCDRMirrorResync cmdlet resynchronizes SnapMirror relationships based on the information in the disaster recovery plan or the source and destination specified in the cmdlet.
+This cmdlet reestablishes the SnapMirror configuration from the primary site to the secondary site.
 The original production site then becomes the active production site again.